In 1986, Bingham Cotterell was approached by Stadium Developments to design a new shopping mall. Not just any mall, but one of the largest in Europe!

 Land to the west of Sheffield in a meander of the River Don had been chosen, with excellent access from the M1 motorway.

-The Centre has thrived, and its popularity has spawned similar developments in Dusseldorf and the Peel Holdings (now Intu) Trafford Centre in Greater Manchester.
+The Centre has thrived, and its popularity spawned similar developments in Dusseldorf and the Trafford Centre (now Intu) in Greater Manchester.